The Versatile Paper Stencil online workshop

 This workshop introduces foundational techniques for designing and creating multi-color and multi-part stencils.
 We’ll demonstrate a number of principles and practices for translating complex color designs into cut paper stencils, including various registration methods for precise alignment and repetition; cutting duplicate and triplicate shapes; using the negative and positive parts of a cut, and more.

-In the first session you’ll learn a range of techniques and tricks; in the second session you’ll use those techniques to translate your own two- or three-color design into a stencil.
+In the first session you’ll learn a range of techniques and tricks; in the second session we’ll apply those same techniques to translating a two- or three-color design into a stencil.

 Materials to Bring: